Nenotriple/img-txt_viewer/README.md

 # 💡 Tips and Features

-- Hotkeys:
+- Shortcuts:
   - `ALT+Left/Right`: Quickly move between img-txt pairs.
   - `Del`: Send the current pair to a local trash folder.
   - `ALT`: Cycle through auto-suggestions.
   - `TAB`: Insert the highlighted suggestion.
+  - `CRTL+F`: Highlight all duplicate words.
   - `CTRL+S`: Save the current text file.
   - `CTRL+Z` / `CTRL+Y`: Undo/Redo.
-  - `CRTL+F`: Highlight all duplicate words.
+  - `Middle-click`: a token to quickly delete it.

 - Tips:
   - `Highlight duplicates` by selecting text.
-  - `Autocomplete Suggestions` while you type using Danbooru tags.
   - Enable `List View` to display text in a vertical list format.
   - Enable `Big Comma Mode` for more visual separation between captions.
-  - Middle-click a token to quickly delete it.
-  - Right-click the directory button to copy the path.
-  - Right-click the image/text for a context menu.
   - Blank text files can be created for images without any matching files when loading a directory.
+  - `Autocomplete Suggestions` while you type using Danbooru/Anime tags, the English Dictionary, or both.
+  - Running 'Edit Custom Suggestions' will create the file 'my_tags.csv' where you can add your own words to the suggestion dictionary.

 - Text Tools:
   - `Batch Token Delete`: View all tokens in a directory as a list, and quickly delete them.